vawinter/VPSHAA/README.md

 -'03_' file is for plotting MEM outputs

 ### Spatial predictions and Mapping
--'04_", "_05", "06_" are predicting and mapping out of sample data and unconditional mapping
+-'04_", "_05", & "_06" are predicting and mapping out of sample data and unconditional mapping

 ### Validating
-"07_" and "08_" are validating the functional responses, spatial predictions, and unconditional mapping on the full, season, and null models
+"07_" & "08_" are validating the functional responses, spatial predictions, and unconditional mapping on the full, season, and null models